 Responsibilities include helping clean exhibits, prepare animal food diets, creating enrichment and assist with keeper talks when needed.
 Junior Zoo Keepers work hand in hand with Zoo staff and help with the jobs that are a daily part of a zoo keepers career.
 It’s a robust position that requires hard work, dedication, attention to detail and self motivation.
 This position can also be a Teen Leader and/or on the Youth Leadership Advisory Council (YLAC).

-African Rift Valley 1: Meerkats, zebra, vultures, Red River hogs, African birds and tortoises.
+African Rift Valley 1: Meerkats, vultures, Red River hogs, African birds and tortoises.
 (Must have one year of prior Junior Zoo Keeper experience.)

 African Rift Valley 2: Giraffe, African lions

 Australia/Scutes Family Gallery: Wallabies, budgies, alligators, tree kangaroo, reptiles, emus